EFForg/apkeep/README.md

 You can use this tool to download from a few distinct sources.

-* The Google Play Store, given a username and password
+* The Google Play Store (`-d google-play`), given a username and password
-* APKPure, a third-party site hosting APKs available on the Play Store
+* APKPure (`-d apk-pure`), a third-party site hosting APKs available on the Play Store
-* F-Droid, a repository for free and open-source Android apps. `apkeep` verifies that these APKs are signed by the F-Droid maintainers, and alerts the user if an APK was downloaded but could not be verified
+* F-Droid (`-d f-droid`), a repository for free and open-source Android apps. `apkeep` verifies that these APKs are signed by the F-Droid maintainers, and alerts the user if an APK was downloaded but could not be verified

 ## Usage Note